James W. Keyes: Career

 From 1980 to 1985, Keyes worked for the Gulf Oil Corporation (now called Chevron).
 Keyes joined CITGO Petroleum in 1985, which was then a subsidiary of 7-Eleven, Inc. In May 1996, he became the chief financial officer of 7-Eleven Inc. In 1998, he became chief operating officer of the company.
 In 2000, Keyes was appointed president and CEO of 7-Eleven, a position he held until 2005.

+During his time at 7-Eleven, Keyes was responsible for introducing hundreds of new products including taquitos, aluminum beer bottles, prepaid phone cards, and V-Com ATM.
+Recognizing the benefits of technological advancements, Keyes implemented new retail systems technology to improve ordering, product assortment, production, and transportation in every store.
+This resulted in 40 consecutive quarters of improved same-store sales and 10x improvement in equity value during his CEO tenure.
+Keyes was inducted into the Convenience Store Industry Hall of Fame for his achievements leading the company.

 He retired from 7-Eleven when it was sold to Seven & I Holdings Co.
-As president and CEO, Keyes implemented new retail systems technology that improved product assortment decisions.

-Keyes served as chairman and chief executive officer of Blockbuster, Inc., from 2007 to 2011, being brought into the company by investor and Blockbuster board member Carl Icahn.
+Keyes was chairman and chief executive officer of Blockbuster, Inc., from 2007 to 2011, being brought into the company by investor and Blockbuster board member Carl Icahn.
 In 2007, Keyes helped Blockbuster acquire Movielink, a streaming video service, to compete with Netflix and Apple TV.
 Keyes chose to shift focus from online to the stores and tried to improve the company's finances through moves such as restoring late fees.
 Keyes attributed its struggles to having to both grow the company to please Icahn and to pay back its $1 billion in debt in 2009, which made refinancing very difficult owing to the financial crisis.
 Keyes led the company after it filed for bankruptcy and facilitated a sale to Dish Network.

-Keyes is founder of the Education is Freedom foundation, which provides college scholarships for hard-working young students.

-Keyes has been a director of Murphy USA Inc. since August 2013.

-Keyes serves on numerous civic boards, including the American Red Cross national board of governors, the Cooper Institute, and the Dallas Education Foundation.
+Keyes became Chairman and CEO of Wild Oats Marketing LLC after the intellectual property was acquired in 2011 following the sale of Wild Oats to Whole Foods.
+He developed a line of consumer products in a strategic collaboration with Walmart creating more than 250 items offered at more than 3,000 Walmart stores.
+The company then acquired 180 Fresh & Easy stores (YFE, LLC) from Tesco in 2013.
+Keyes was CEO from 2013-2015 leading the transformation of the business and disposition of assets.